Student Groups

 Notre Dame Right to Life

-Promotes and uphold the sanctity of all human life from conception to natural death through prayer, service and education, and to help women in crisis pregnancies find alternatives to abortion through service and support, in the spirit of the Catholic Church.
+NDRtL promotes and upholds the sanctity of all human life from conception to natural death through prayer, service and education, and supports women in crisis pregnancies find alternatives to abortion — all in the spirit of the Catholic Church.

 SCOP